Vietnam.vn - Nền tảng quảng bá Việt Nam

 Public investment remains a driving force for Vietnam's economic growth (Illustration photo: KT)

-Public investment remains a driver of Vietnam’s economic growth, and effective implementation of public investment is critical to driving growth.
+Public investment remains a driver of Vietnam’s economic growth, and effective implementation of public investment is critical to promoting growth.
 While the Government has taken a number of measures to accelerate public investment and improve implementation, more systematic measures are needed to improve legal and regulatory processes to reduce barriers to effective project implementation.

-ADB Country Director for Vietnam Shantanu Chakraborty noted that weak global demand due to slow economic recovery and delayed interest rate normalization in the United States and other advanced economies, along with ongoing geopolitical tensions, could hinder a full recovery of Vietnam's export-led growth in 2024.
+Weakening global demand due to slow economic recovery and delayed interest rate normalization in the United States and other advanced economies, coupled with ongoing geopolitical tensions, could hamper a full recovery of Vietnam's export-led growth in 2024, noted ADB Country Director for Vietnam Shantanu Chakraborty.

 Source